 Online Library Assistant Courses and Training Programs

-Colleges and universities offer online library assistant courses for interested individuals as well as professionals.
+Colleges and universities offer online library assistant courses for interested individuals and professionals.
 Read on to learn about an array of courses that explore essential aspects of information organization and management within a library setting.

 Associate degree programs may take up to two years to complete and require 100-150 hours of library practicum under the supervision of a librarian.
 Some programs require students to visit school campuses for human interaction and customer service workshops.